-DCPS is thrilled to have the opportunity to strategically leverage \$191 million in ESSER III-ARP funds to allow DCPS to build back stronger from the effects of the COVID-19 pandemic as we reopen fully this fall for every student.
+[Updated Spring 2022] DCPS is thrilled to have the opportunity to strategically leverage \$195 million in ESSER III-ARP funds to allow DCPS to build back stronger from the effects of the COVID-19 pandemic as we reopen fully this fall for every student.

-In May, DCPS launched a community engagement process to help prioritize how to best use these funds at schools.
+In 2021, DCPS launched a community engagement process to help prioritize how to best use these funds at schools.
 This process included the release of a survey for parents, students, staff, and community members, as well as a series of discussions with key stakeholders.
-Our survey was open for approximately three weeks in May, and DCPS received responses from across all eight wards.
+Our survey was open for approximately three weeks in May 2021, and DCPS received responses from across all eight wards.
+Trends from this engagement highlighted various needs that informed our investment.